 Global progress towards achieving the SDGs is slow, and for many targets, off track.
 While SDG implementation is primarily a national task and responsibility, it also requires concerted international cooperation.
 This article presents two arguments why foreign policy could play an important role in their achievement.

 This year marks the end of the first cycle of the 2030 Agenda implementation.
-The High-Level Political Forum – the successor to the Commission on Sustainable Development – is currently convening in New York to review global progress on the last set of SDGs and to allow the remaining countries to present their Voluntary National Reviews (VNRs).
+The High-Level Political Forum – the successor to the Commission on Sustainable Development – took place in New York in July 2019 to review global progress on the last set of SDGs and to allow the remaining countries to present their Voluntary National Reviews (VNRs).
 To inform the Forum, two official SDG progress reports (the UN’s official Sustainable Development Goals Report 2019 and the Secretary General’s report) as well as numerous shadow reports (such as the SDG Index Report 2019) help shed light on the progress the world is making.

 According to these reports, advances have been made towards reaching some of the SDGs, but no country is on track to achieve all 17 goals.
 The reports also suggest that land use and food production are not meeting people’s needs: while agriculture is destroying biodiversity and forests, squandering water resources and driving climate change, 800 million people remain undernourished.
 Despite high-level political commitment to the SDGs, many governments have not taken the critical steps necessary to implementing them.
 Most countries have endorsed the SDGs in official statements, but their central budget documents, financing schemes as well as bilateral and international agreements fail to mention the SDGs, let alone live up to their promises.